 Appellants, citing Chambers v.
-Mississippi, contend that due process would have required the trial court to admit Davis's statement for its truth in spite of the rule against hearsay.
+Mississippi, 57 contend that due process would have required the trial court to admit Davis's statement for its truth in spite of the rule against hearsay.
 We disagree.
-As the Supreme Court has explained, the "fundamental" right of an accused in a criminal case "to present witnesses in his own defense" is not "an unfettered right to offer testimony that is incompetent, privileged, or otherwise inadmissible under standard rules of evidence."
-"Evidentiary rules excluding evidence from criminal trials violate the constitutional

-&lt;sup>56 See Wood v.
-Bartholomew, 516 U.S. 1, 6 (1995) (holding that undisclosed polygraph results were not material where they were "inadmissible under state law, even for impeachment purposes," and the possibility that disclosure "might have led respondent's counsel to conduct additional discovery that might have led to some additional evidence that could have been utilized" was "mere speculation"); United States v.
+As the Supreme Court has explained, the "fundamental" right of an accused in a criminal case "to present witnesses in his own defense"58 is not "an unfettered right to offer testimony that is incompetent, privileged, or otherwise inadmissible under standard rules of evidence."59 "Evidentiary rules excluding criminal trials evidence from violate constitutional right to present a defense only if they they were "inadmissible under state law, even for impeachment purposes," and the possibility that disclosure "might have led respondent's counsel to conduct additional discovery that might have led to some additional evidence that could have been utilized" was "mere speculation"); United States v.
 Morales, 746 F.3d 310, 314-15 (7th Cir.
 2014) (finding the majority view in the federal courts of appeals, that inadmissible evidence may be material if it could have led to the discovery of admissible evidence, to be "more consistent" with Wood than "a rule that restricts Brady to formally admissible evidence") (citing cases); United States v.
 Derr, 990 F.2d 1330, 1335-36 (D.C.
 Cir.
 1993) (rejecting Brady claim based on government's failure to disclose inadmissible hearsay of declarant who would be unavailable to testify at trial).